nicholasshirley/knock_once/README.md

 ```

 #### Returning user info in user token
-By default `knock_once` will only return the user's id and email address when user information is encoded in the token (on login, create token ang get user).
+By default `knock_once` will only return the user's id and email address when user information is encoded in the token (on login, create token and get user).
 To overwrite this add the method `to_token_payload` to the `user.rb` model that was created by the generator and define the values you would like to return.
 Example:

 ```ruby